The Wasserstein space of stochastic processes

 \section{Adapted functions and the prediction process}

-This section relates the adapted Wasserstein distance to the existing concepts of adapted functions and the prediction process introduced by Aldous \cite{Al81} and Hoover and Keisler \cite{HoKe84}.
-The main result of this section, Theorem \ref{thm:information.process.AF} below, shows that all concepts induce the same relation on the set of filtered processes.
+This section relates the adapted Wasserstein distance to the existing concepts of prediction processes and adapted functions introduced by Knight \cite{Kn75}, Aldous \cite{Al81}, and Hoover and Keisler \cite{HoKe84}.
+The main result of this section, Theorem \ref{thm:information.process.AF} below, shows that all concepts induce the same relation on filtered processes.

-Before recalling the definition of adapted functions from \cite{Ho87}, let us say that, intuitively, an adapted function is an operation that takes a filtered processes as argument and returns a random variable defined on the underlying probability space of this filtered process.
-Simple examples of adapted functions are $\fp X\mapsto \sin(X_1)$ and $\fp X\mapsto \E[\min(\exp(X_2X_4), 1)|\F^{\fp X}_2]$.
+Before recalling the definition of adapted functions from \cite{Ho87} (see also \cite{HoKe84}), let us say that, intuitively, an adapted function is an operation that takes a filtered processes as argument and returns a random variable defined on the underlying probability space of this filtered process.
+Simple examples of adapted functions are $\fp X\mapsto \sin(X_1)$ and $\fp X\mapsto \E[\min\{\exp(X_2X_4), 1\}|\F^{\fp X}_2]$.